tim-de/odindoku/README.md

 ## More optimal
 My [second approach](/heapdoku) utilises a [dway heap](https://github.com/tim-de/odin-dway-heap) as a priority queue to find the cell with the minimum number of options at each stage of the recursive algorithm.
+By benchmarking I found that for this application the optimal branch factor was 4, with other branch factors being only slightly worse.

 ## Comparison
 When the two resulting programs are timed against one-another